thegreenhouseio/react-webapp-seed/README.md

 ## Project Layout
 An overview of important files and configurations for the applications

-### Root Files ("dot" files)
+### Root Files ('dot' files)
-Also know as "dot" files, these are the build and build configuration files for the application
+Also know as 'dot' files, these are the build and build configuration files for the application
 * _bin/_ - shell scripts for continuous integration and build environments
 * _.babelrc_ - configuration file Babel Gulpfile
 * _editorconfig_ - configuration file for EditorConfig IDE plugin